Why give your tax to the state when you can give it to Al Falah Academy?

 Participating in the program takes about five minutes and involves a few simple steps that are explained below.
-Due to increased awareness of this program, we are expecting the Georgia Private School Tax Credit funds to get used up in the first two days of 2017; we are encouraging the community to sign-up as soon as possible.
-Encourage your friends and businesses to participate in this and help Al-Falah Academy.
+Due to increased awareness of this program, we are expecting the Georgia Private School Tax Credit funds to get used up in the first two days of the year; we are encouraging the community to sign-up as soon as possible.
+Encourage your friends and businesses to participate in this and help Al Falah Academy.

-If you need any help in completing the forms, please contact Al-Falah Academy Tax Credit volunteer contact line at (678) 995-5501 or any of the following:
+If you need any help in completing the forms, please contact Al Falah Academy Tax Credit volunteer contact line at (678) 250-3321 or any of the following:

 Participating in the program involves two simple steps:

 - Complete the pre-approval form requiring very basic information.
-This can be done online at GASSO website or by completing and printing the form on this site and bringing it to school.
+This can be done online at GASSO website.

 - Once approved, write a check in the name of GaSSO (the processing organization for this program) for the tax credit amount.